-3. KIS.
-Keep it simple.
-AI-powered chatbots need to be trained to understand the language of the domain in which they are used.
+3. Keep it simple.
+Natural language chatbots need to be trained in the language of the domain in which they are used.
 The tighter the bot’s purpose, the less data it needs for training.
-Starting with a few tasks for it to handle made development and improvement easier.
-It also makes measuring progress that much easier.
+Start with a few tasks for easier development and ongoing improvement.

 4. Understand the data flow.
 Chatbot conversation can take place through any number of UIs ranging from Facebook Messenger to smartphone assistants to your own app.
 You’ll want to understand who has access to your data and how it’s governed by your own and regulatory data protection and privacy policies.